varnish/Varnish-Book/varnish_sysadmin.rst

 .. container:: handout

-   While you can get browser extensions - like FireBug for Firefox - that shows you HTTP headers, it is usually more practical in the long run to get used to using terminal tools.
+   While you can get browser extensions — like FireBug for Firefox — that shows you HTTP headers, terminal-based tools are often more practical when working with Varnish.

-   GET and HEAD can be used to generate fairly specific HTTP requests and analyse the returned data - both content and HTTP headers.
+   GET and HEAD can be used to generate fairly specific HTTP requests and analyse the returned data — both content and HTTP headers.
 You can also generate other requests.
 For example to send a PURGE request with different variants:

        lwp-request -USsed -m PURGE -f http://example.com/image.jpg
-       lwp-request -USsed -m PURGE -H "Accept-Encoding: gzip" http:/example.com/image.jpg lwp-request -USsed -m PURGE -H "Accept-Encoding: deflate" http:/example.com/image.jpg
+       lwp-request -USsedf -m PURGE -H "Accept-Encoding: gzip" http:/example.com/image.jpg lwp-request -USsedf -m PURGE -H "Accept-Encoding: deflate" http:/example.com/image.jpg

    The parameters to lwp-request, GET and HEAD are all the same.
 In fact, HEAD is just a different way of saying lwp-request -m HEAD.

-   ``-d``
-       Don't show any content data (e.g.: HTML, image-data, etc).
+   -d            Don't show any content data (e.g.: HTML, image-data, etc).

-   ``-m METHOD``
-       Use the METHOD instead of GET
+   -m <METHOD>   Use the METHOD instead of GET

-   ``-f``
-       Use the method specified with -m even if it's not a known HTTP method (for example PURGE).
+   -f            Use the method specified with -m even if it's not a known

-   ``-U``
+                 HTTP method (for example PURGE).
-       Print request headers too.
+   -U            Print request headers too.

-   ``-S``
-       Print forward-chain.
-Useful to detect if lwp-request is following any 301/302 redirects.
+   -S            Print forward-chain.
+Useful to detect if lwp-request is

-   ``-s``
+                 following any 301/302 redirects.
-       Print response status code (e.g.: "200 OK").
+   -s            Print response status code (e.g.: "200 OK").

-   ``-e``
-      Print response headers
+   -e            Print response headers

-   ``-H <HEADER>``
-      Send an additional header. -H can be specified multiple times.
+   -H <HEADER>   Send an additional header. -H can be specified multiple times.

    curl can do many of the same things - you don't need to know both curl and lwp-request.

-   At times, even lwp-request can be too magic - then it's useful to remember that you can still use nc (netcat) or telnet to talk directly to Varnish manually - though that is rarely necessary.
+   If lwp-request/curl are doing too much behind the scenes, you can still use nc or telnet directly.
+However, that is rarely necessary.

    The wc and gunzip tools are mentioned because you can combine them with lwp-request.
 For example if you think the Content-Length header is